Lessons From the American Inferno

 This paranoia and death spiraling inevitable fall is immortalized in the raw number of kings the play features.
 There are 4: Duncan, “The Sick”, at the beginning; Macbeth, “the Red King”, who slays him and steals the Throne; Malcolm ( Malcolm III “Big head or “great chief”) son of Duncan who leads the force which overthrows Macbeth; and Malcolm’s younger brother Donalbain (Donald III, “The Fair”) who on Malcolm’s death waged war on Malcolm’s son the already mentioned short reigning Duncan II, “the Unnicknamed”, who was born shortly after the events of the play.

 But even then Shakespeare is simplifying because there is another king in there: Lulach.
 Macbeth’s stepson, Lulach, “the Unfortunate”, ruled for just a few months after the death of his stepfather before being assassinated by Malcolm.

 None of these four err…Six kings meet peaceful ends.
 Duncan is killed by Macbeth.
 Macbeth is killed in battle by Malcolm’s forces.
 Lulach is assassinated by Malcolm’s men.
-Malcolm was ambushed and killed over an entirely unrelated dispute with the Earl of Northumbria, Duncan II was killed after battle and “treachery” with his uncle Donald II.
+Malcolm was ambushed and killed over an entirely unrelated dispute with the Earl of Northumbria, Duncan II was killed after battle and “treachery” with his uncle Donald III.
 And Donald III survived to old age, which was kinda a problem for him: having no sons the vultures started circling and, with the assistance of an English army, Donald was captured, "blinded, and doomed to eternal imprisonment" by the future king Edgar.